-EIAs also help us to open services up to new groups and make services better and they also help us get services right first time, saving money and time.
+EIAs also help us to open services up to new groups and make services better.
+They also help us get services right first time - saving money and time.

 The council’s EIA template and guidance and where to find completed EIAs

 - short summary explaining EIAs (PDF 239KB)

 We also do EIAs each year as part of our budget setting process.
-The EIAs are available to download with the budget proposals.
+They are available to download with the budget proposals.
 Get more information on setting our budget for 2017/18.

 If you have any questions or comments please email email@example.com